tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 If you keep scrolling, you will see that the information you are given runs on for 20+ pages!
 Be sure to look over the contents of this web page - it basically tells you what this installed version of PHP can "do".

 ### Confirm you are running PHP 7
 If the PHP version number at the top is 7.1 or greater, you don't need to do anything.
-If it is an earlier version, you will need to uppgrade to version 7 (see the homework assignment below).
+If it is an earlier version, you will need to upgrade to version 7 (see the homework assignment below).

 ## IX. <a id="section9">Review Questions
 1. Look up the original creator of PHP on Wikipedia.
 Where doe he work now?